 What Public Health Problems Do Natural Disasters Create?

 Fatalities that result directly from natural disasters are most often caused by trauma or drowning, whereas disease outbreaks stem from the secondary effects of disasters—not the disasters themselves.

 Although different types of disasters result in unique damages, they often create similar conditions that allow disease to spread.
-The National Institutes of Health (NIH) reports risk factors that lead to the spread of disease after disasters can include infrastructure destruction, shelter loss, population displacement, stagnant or contaminated water, and food insecurity.
+The Centers for Disease Control and Prevention (CDC) reports risk factors that lead to the spread of disease after disasters can include infrastructure destruction, shelter loss, population displacement, stagnant or contaminated water, and food insecurity.

 The most common communicable diseases that spread after natural disasters involve respiratory tract infections and diarrhea, usually as a result of poor sanitation and large groups being forced to gather in small spaces—meaning the spread of a virus like COVID-19 could become a concern.
 Vector-borne diseases—transmitted by other living organisms, such as infected animals or blood-sucking insects—can also become problematic if their carriers spread; natural disasters often set up the perfect environments for proliferation.

 Communities and individuals should consider how the lasting impacts of natural disasters could adversely affect public health, especially during a pandemic.
 Such effects could include:

 - Disrupted medical treatment or use of unprescribed medications

 - Disrupted health surveillance and programs (e.g., immunizations and vector control)

 - Proliferation of vectors (e.g., mosquitoes and rodents)

 - Poor sanitation and personal hygiene